1. Always Pick Up the Phone

 This sounds like abstract advice.
 Depending on the type of business you are involved in, and the type of calls you are taking, this can take many different shapes as you try to make your customers happy.
 Not just happy enough, but ecstatic, so that a memory of your service is etched into their brain.Has a customer called with a complaint?
 Don’t just fix the issue, go further.
 Firstly, give the solution they are looking for.
 If you are in a position to resolve the complaint, do so quickly and efficiently, and then consider other ways in which you can help them.
 Perhaps you can provide a discount by way of apology or other financial remunerations.
 If not, there may be other ways to turn the negative experience into a positive one.Imagine a customer in a restaurant, who calls to say they were not happy with their meal or service.
 If you are the owner and you decide to give them a refund, it may deal with the problem, but it doesn’t create a positive experience.
 There is every chance they will never come back.
 Why not provide them with a discount for their next order or even the chance to eat there again for free?
 By going above and beyond, and creating a positive customer experience, you can avoid that particular customer deciding not to give you their business again.

 Make the Best Call

-Give your customers the attention they deserve on calls!
-If this sounds overwhelming or even impossible for your business, consider outsourcing your calls to a virtual receptionist like Nexa Receptionists.
-Our team is trained in multiple industries and displays professionalism and attentiveness at all times.
+Delivering a positive lasting phone experience is not rocket science.
+However, you never have a second opportunity to make a good first impression.
+So if you want to leave a good and lasting first impression on callers, you have to practice excellent phone etiquette and call answering customer service.Give your customers the attention they deserve on calls!
+If this sounds overwhelming or even impossible for your business, consider outsourcing your calls to a virtual receptionist service like Nexa Receptionists.
+Our team is trained in multiple industries, and displays professionalism and attentiveness at all times.
 To find out more about the excellent service Nexa Receptionists can offer to your customers, read on here.